 - Please read the Terms and Conditions carefully.
-If you agree to them, click the "Yes" button at the bottom of the page.
-There is a Business Associate Agreement between yourself and the Board for the confidentiality of the entered data. - You must enter the state that you completed your plastic surgery training. - > You must indicate the start date of your 15-month hand surgery case list.
-All hand cases entered for the Oral

-Examination during the 15-month time frame specified will appear on the hand case list.
+If you agree to them, click the "Yes" button at the bottom of the page. - There is a Business Associate Agreement between yourself and the Board for the confidentiality of the entered data. - You must enter the state that you completed your plastic surgery training.
+ABS diplomates should enter the state that general surgery training was completed. - You must indicate the start date of your 15-month hand surgery case list.
+All hand cases entered for the ABPS Oral Examination during the 15-month time frame specified will appear on the hand case list. - Click the link "Click here to add a facility..." to add facilities at which you have surgical privileges.
+You will need to complete:

-- Click the link "Click here to add a facility..." to add facilities at which you have surgical privileges.
-You will need to complete: - ❖ Facility Name Use abbreviations if name of facility is unusually long as this can cause printing problems in the statistics sheet. - Facility Type (i.e. Acute Care, Ambulatory Care, etc.) Note: A designation of Ambulatory Care will dictate an "outpatient" type for all cases listed at those facilities. - ❖ Facility Zip Code - Admission Type(s) - Level of credentialing at facility: Active, Admitting, Consultant, Attending, Courtesy or Other - Surgery Center Accreditation Type (if applicable) - Surgery Center Accreditation Program (if applicable): 1.
-AAAASF; 2.
+- Facility Name Use abbreviations if the name of facility is unusually long as this can cause printing problems in the statistics sheet. - Facility Type (i.e. Acute Care, Ambulatory Care, etc.) Note: A designation of Ambulatory Care will dictate an "outpatient" type for all cases listed at those facilities. - Facility Zip Code - Admission Type(s) - o Level of credentialing at facility: Active, Admitting, Consultant, Attending, Courtesy or Other - Surgery Center Accreditation Type (if applicable) - Surgery Center Accreditation Program (if applicable): 1.
+QuadA; 2.
 AAAHC; 3.
 The Joint Commission; 4.
 Medicare Certification; 5.
 State Licensure; 6.
 Other: - Explanation for non-accredited surgical facilities stating reason for lack of accreditation (if applicable) - Click the Add Facility button.
 Repeat the above process to add more facilities.